Jessica Williams Returned To Sundance To Deliver A Rousing Call To The Industry

 Advertisement

-Williams shared how feminism has often left people of colour out of the equation.
+Williams shared how feminism has often left people of color out of the equation.

 Williams' speech also included a call to action for white feminists.